cryptoaimdy/Python-strings/README.md

 Ex: Lets take a string

-+string = "crypto aimdy"
+string = "crypto aimdy"

-+Accesing index by positive indexing
++ Accesing index by positive indexing

 indexing =  c r y p t o   a i m  d  y
             0 1 2 3 4 5 6 7 8 9 10 11

-+Accesing index by negative indexing
++ Accesing index by negative indexing

 indexing =  c   r   y   p   t   o       a   i  m  d  y
           -12 -11 -10  -9  -8  -7  -6  -5  -4 -3 -2 -1

-## Slicing and reversing a String:
+### Slicing and reversing a String:

 + We can also slice string string from whatever indexes we want with the help of colon(:).

 + With slices, we can call multiple character values by creating a range of index numbers separated by a colon [x:y] we can also reverse a string using slice.

-+ Example : prints char at position 4 all the way upto char at position 5 but leaving the character 5.
+Example : prints char at position 4 all the way upto char at position 5 but leaving the character 5.

 print(s[4:5])